haiyuan-yu-lab/NetFlow3D/README.md

 	5. Mutation_frequency

 		The content format in this column depends on the content in "Type":
-		- If the content in "Type" is “LoF_IntraProtein_Enriched”, the format of this column is `{gene}:{# of LoF mutations in all samples}`
+		- If the content in "Type" is “LoF_IntraProtein_Enriched”, the format of this column is `{gene}:{number of LoF mutations in all samples}`
-		- Otherwise, the format of this column is `{residue1}:{# of mutated samples},{residue2}:{# of mutated samples},...`
+		- Otherwise, the format of this column is `{residue1}:{number of mutated samples},{residue2}:{number of mutated samples},...`
 	6. LoF_enrichment (`[NA]` means not applicable)
 	7. Raw_pvalue
 	8. Adjusted_pvalue
 	9. Subnetwork_ID

-		- If a selection signature can be mapped to a subnetwork, this field will contain the information about the subnetwork
+		- If a significant 3D cluster or LOF enrichment signal can be mapped to a subnetwork, this field will contain the information about the subnetwork
-		- If a selection signature can not be mapped to a subnetwork, this field will be `[NA]`
+		- If a significant 3D cluster or LOF enrichment signal can not be mapped to a subnetwork, this field will be `[NA]`
 - `{job_name}`_drivers.txt

-	This is a tab-separated file containing the potentionally functional mutations identified by NetFlow3D.
+	This is a tab-separated file containing the candidate driver mutations identified by NetFlow3D.
 The first line is a header.
 The columns include:
 	1. All columns in the input MAF file
 	2. UniProt
-	3. Signature_ID (This column indicates the selection signature where a mutation is involved.
-If a mutation is involved in multiple selection signatures, their IDs will be separated by comma)
+	3. Signature_ID (This column contains the significant 3D cluster(s) or LOF enrichment signal by which a mutation is incorporated.
+If a mutation is incorporated by multiple significant 3D clusters, their IDs will be separated by comma)

 - `{job_name}`_subnetworks.txt

-	This is a tab-separated file containing the subnetworks with strong internal interconnectivity identified by NetFlow3D.
+	This is a tab-separated file containing the subnetworks with strong internal heat exchanges identified by NetFlow3D.
 Subnetworks including >=2 proteins will be reported.
 The first line is a header.
 Two columns are present:
 	1. Subnetwork_genes
-	2. Subnetwork_size
+	2. Subnetwork_size (i.e. number of proteins in the subnetwork)